Palandr1234/car-tracking/README.md

 For both models, the implementation was taken from https://github.com/ultralytics/yolov5

+For object tracking, SORT tracking was used ([Simple Online and Realtime Tracking](https://arxiv.org/abs/1602.00763))

 ## Installation
 1. Clone the repository
 2. Install poetry using https://python-poetry.org/docs/